Select a different race

 Our tip will be online shortly.
 Please check back soon.

 One of the biggest betting handicaps of the season, this sprint is always a fascinating puzzle for punters to try and solve.
 Just a single winning favourite in the last twenty years, with half of the winners in that time going off at 16/1 or bigger, it is a race that rewards those who find the victor.
+This year’s race will be run at Haydock, due to the meeting at Ayr being abandoned due to waterlogging.
 Our preview for the 2017 renewal of the Ayr Gold Cup is below.

 IN SUMMARY: Shanghai Glory is suited by softer ground and was third in the Great St Wilfrid at Ripon in August, only two pounds higher here.
 He will be on the premises but preference is for SAINTED, who is a lightly raced four year old who won over course and distance when last seen easily.
 She’s eight pounds higher here but there is far more to come from her and she loves these conditions.
 She should be very tough to beat, with the in form Ice Age perhaps her biggest danger.

 1 GROWL – Fourth in the Steward’s Cup at Glorious Goodwood and although he tends to run his race in the big handicaps, he always finds at least one too good.
 He’s been below form the last twice and it’s best to oppose on balance.

 2 DONJUAN TRIUMPHANT – Revels in softer ground and won here over the seven furlong distance when last seen making all readily.
 A drop back in distance is no concern and although this mark demands a career best, he’s a strong contender.

 3 MR LUPTON – Does have smart form at the six furlong distance, winning off this mark at Newmarket in May.
 Things haven’t been straight forward since though and he has something to prove on this ground.
 Too many doubts to be confident here.